feedly/transfer-nlp/README.md

 # Acknowledgment
 The library has been inspired by the reading of <cite>["Natural Language Processing with PyTorch"](https://www.amazon.com/dp/1491978236/)<cite> by Delip Rao and Brian McMahan.
-Experiments in [`experiments`](https://github.com/feedly/transfer-nlp/tree/master/experiments/deep_learning_with_pytorch), the Vocabulary building block and embeddings nearest neighbors are adapted from the code provided in the book.
+Experiments in [`experiments`](https://github.com/feedly/transfer-nlp/tree/master/experiments/deep_learning_with_pytorch), the Vocabulary building block and embeddings nearest neighbors are taken or adapted from the code provided in the book.